OpenBMB/ToolBench/README.md

 }
 ```
 Then put it under a specific category in `data/toolenv/tools/`, either one of the 49 existing categories or a new category, e.g. `Customized`.
-- API code: Create a directory naming the `hello_world`(The standardized_name in api documentation.
-The standardization process can be referred to (here)[https://github.com/OpenBMB/ToolBench/blob/master/toolbench/utils.py#L44]) under the specific category `Customized`, then write a code `api.py` to realize the function of the API and put it under `Customized/hello_world/`.
+- API code: Create a directory naming the `hello_world` under `Customized` directory.
+Then write a code `api.py` to realize the function of the API and put it under `Customized/hello_world/`.
 The API code can be written in this format:
 ```python
 def get_hello_world():
     """